 At SandDancer Canine Swim Therapy, our goal is to serve dog owners or "canine parents" seeking to enhance their pets fitness and overall well-being.
 Owner Mary Beth Glatz is multi-certified in Canine Water Therapy from The Association of Water Canine Therapy (ACWT).
 At SandDancer Canine Swim Therapy & Fitness we provide quality exercise and warm-water workouts for dogs of all ages and health conditions, from young pups to adult dogs to geriatric dogs in need of supervised and guided exercise.

-At SandDancer our primary service is an individualized canine warm-water workout based on the dog’s needs, physical condition, age, and water acclimatization.
-It involves a half-hour controlled swim along with massage and movement exercises in the warm supporting waters.
+At SandDancer our primary service is an individualized canine warm-water workout based on the dog's needs, physical condition, age, and water acclimatization and involves a half-hour controlled swim along with massage and movement exercises in the warm supporting waters.

 From a more practical standpoint, the reduced-gravity environment that water provides enables the fitness trainer to easily lift and guide the dog through all phases of the workout.